 To exist in Siri's world, claim and optimize your listing through Apple Business Connect, Apple's free tool for managing how your business appears across Apple Maps, Siri, Spotlight, and Apple Wallet.

 More than 500 million people use Apple devices.
+Siri has 86.5 million users in the United States alone.
 If you're not in Apple Business Connect, you're invisible to all of them during voice searches.

 → Action step: Go to businessconnect.apple.com and claim your listing.